 Course CEUs

-Beginning January 2024, MNCWTA will start adding Continuing Education Unit (CEU) information to the training record for many of our upcoming courses.
-Currently, learners who need to report CEUs are using the contact hours listed on their transcript.
-Starting with Structured Decision Making (CWTA X200) on January 9, specific CEU details will be shown in the course description and on the training record.
-MNCWTA will follow the licensing board requirements of the Minnesota Department of Education (MDE) and the Minnesota Board of Social Work (BOSW), which defines one CEU as one contact hour (1:1).
+Continuing Education Unit (CEU) information is located on your training record for many of our courses.
+Specific CEU details is shown in the course description and on the training record.
+MNCWTA follows the licensing board requirements of the Minnesota Department of Education (MDE) and the Minnesota Board of Social Work (BOSW), which defines one CEU as one contact hour (1:1).
 For example, 6 hours of training will be documented as 6.0 CEUs in your training record.

 New Worker Training